What is an Energy Broker and Why You Should Use One

 What Do Energy Brokers Do?

 Energy brokers act as intermediaries between energy consumers and suppliers.
-They help businesses and individuals find the best possible rates for their energy needs.
+They help businesses and individuals find the best possible rates for their power brokering needs.

 Here's a breakdown of their primary responsibilities: